MarceloSpessoto/MarceloSpessoto.github.io/_posts/2024-08-20-final-submission.md

 like Docker (I've spent a huge time working with Dockerfiles and Docker Compose environments), and Jenkins.

 My mentors were great.
-Not only have I received lots of feedback from them, but they also helped me getting into GSoC, after all: David read many iterations of my proposal and suggested many improvements, which was important to get me approved for the program, in the first place.
+Not only have I received lots of feedback from them, but they also helped me getting into GSoC 2024, after all: David read many iterations of my proposal and suggested many improvements, which was important to get me approved for the program, in the first place.

 My journey with kworkflow is not close to an end.
 I will not only keep an eye on the remaining tasks from